alipman88/rcv/README.md

 https://democracy-for-america.github.io/rcv/

-Follow the instructions below to present your own data.
+Follow the instructions below to present your own polling results.

 ## Formatting your data

-This application requires two CSVs: one candidates CSV, and one poll results CSV.
+This application requires data in the form of two CSVs: one CSV of candidate data, and one CSV of poll results.

 #### Candidates CSV